evelynmaxwell/DS-4002-CS3/README.md

 # Case Study — NYC Vision Zero Motor Vehicle Collision Forecasting

 ## Documentation Map
-The hierarchy of folders and files contained in this project are as follows:
+The hierarchy of folders and files in this repository are as follows:

 ```text
 DS-4002-CS3